Chincode123/Gymnasiearbete-Dronare/README.md

 # Remote-Controlled Drone

-This repository contains the software-part of a multi-person project with the goal of creating a remote-controlled drone using arduino microcontrollers, basic components, and 3D-printers
+This repository contains the software-part of a multi-person project with the goal of creating a remote controlled drone using arduino microcontrollers, basic components, and 3D-printers

 ## Table of Contents